czerwonk/bird_exporter/README.md

 Version 2.0 of bird routing daemon does support IPv4 and IPv6 in one single daemon now.
 For further information see [here](https://gitlab.labs.nic.cz/labs/bird/wikis/transition-notes-to-bird-2).
 Since version 1.1 bird_exporter can be used with bird 2.0+ using the `-bird.v2` parameter.
-When using this parameter bird_exporter only queries one bird socket for IPv4 and IPv6.
+When using this parameter bird_exporter queries the same bird socket for IPv4 and IPv6.
 In this mode the IP protocol is determined by the channel information and parameters `-bird.ipv4`, `-bird.ipv6` and `-bird.socket6` are ignored.

 ## Metric formats